john-kheir/home/docs/interacting/commands/info.md

 <a id="nic"></a>
 ## info.nic

-Returns information about the host attached NICs, and IPs.
+Returns information about the host attached NICs, and IP addresses.
 Takes no arguments.

 <a id="os"></a>